canonical/certification-docs/Self-Test_Guide.rst

 another computer that runs Ubuntu.
 At this time, there is no mechanism for submitting results from an OS other than Ubuntu.

-To add the Hardware Certification PPA, install ``canonical-certification-submit``, and submit the results, follow these
+To add the Hardware Certification PPA, install the ``checkbox-ng`` package, and submit the results, follow these instructions:
-instructions:

 #.
 Add the Hardware Certification PPA::